-Five Towns College New York Institute of Technology Dual Enrollment: St. Joseph's University
+Five Towns College Dual Enrollment: St. Joseph's University

 College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
 In addition, check directly with the post-secondary institutions for any additional credits they may offer.